Evidence Based Stroke Recovery Guide for the Arm with Saebo

 When there is little or no movement present in the arm early after a neurological injury such as Stroke, it can lead to the arm being ignored.

 The good news is there are things you can do to start getting those messages firing within the brain.
 It’s important to deliver input to the brain to so that it can start to rewire itself; the brain has an amazing ability to adapt and reorganise itself after an injury.
-You may have heard the term “neuroplasticity” – this is defined as the ability of the nervous system to change its activity in response to intrinsic or extrinsic stimuli by reorganizing its structure, functions, or connections after injuries, such as a stroke or traumatic brain injury (TBI) .
+You may have heard the term “neuroplasticity” – this is defined as the ability of the nervous system to change its activity in response to internal or external stimuli by reorganising its structure, functions, or connections after a neurological injury, such as a stroke or traumatic brain injury (TBI) .
 National Library of Medicine, Neuroplasticity, May 2022